McGinn/mcginn.github.io/content/the-undoing-project-bibliography.md

 Date: 2017-03-12

-Below is the bibliography for *[The Undoing Project]*.
+Below is the complete bibliography for *[The Undoing Project]*.
 I have added links to materials and books wherever they are available.

-### Introduction: The problem that never goes away
+### Introduction: The Problem That Never Goes Away

 1. Thaler, Richard H., and Cass R. Sunstein. ["Who's on First."]
 New Republic, August 31, 2003.

-### Chapter 1: Man boobs
+### Chapter 1: Man Boobs

 1. Rutenberg, Jim. ["The Republican Horse Race Is Over, and Journalism Lost."]
 New York Times, May 9, 2016.